-We are subject to risks associated with currency fluctuations, and changes in foreign currency exchange rates could impact our results of operations.
+We are subject to risks associated with currency fluctuations which could impact our results of operations.

-As of February 28, 2015, approximately 73% of our cash and cash equivalents and marketable securities was denominated in Canadian dollars.
+As of December 31, 2015, approximately 70% of our cash and cash equivalents and marketable securities was denominated in Canadian dollars.
 Historically, the majority of our operating expenses have been denominated in Canadian dollars and the majority of our revenue has been denominated in U.S. dollars and we expect this trend to continue.